Article content

 Check off each step as you finish it.

-Ask to confirm the accumulator policy in writing or through the member portal.
+Ask the plan to confirm the accumulator policy in writing or through the member portal.

 Foundations such as the Patient Access Network Foundation or the HealthWell Foundation sometimes cover the same drug without the same restriction.